faranalytics/streams-logger/README.md

 ## Performance

-_Streams_ is a highly customizable Logger that performs well on a wide range of logging tasks.
+_Streams_ is a highly customizable logger that performs well on a wide range of logging tasks.
 It is a good choice for both error logging and high throughput logging.
 It strictly adheres to the Node.js public API contract and common conventions.
 This approach comes with trade-offs; however, it ensures stability and portability while still delivering a performant logging experience.

 >Please see [Tuning](#tuning) for how to configure the logging graph for high throughput applications.